 When your body comes into contact with an allergen, it produces a chemical called histamine, which causes allergy symptoms.
 An antihistamine, like cetirizine, stops histamine binding to its receptors in the body, stopping allergy symptoms from developing.

-How many Cetirizine you can take in a day is dependent on factors such as your age and severity of symptoms.
+How much Cetirizine you can take in a day is dependent on factors such as your age and severity of symptoms.
 The dosage usually differs for adults and children.
 Normally, if you are younger than 65 years, you may be good to go with one tablet a day (with the maximum dose being 10 mg per day).
 However, if you are over 65 years of age or suffer from any kidney problems, then your daily dose of Cetirizine would usually be lower, around 5 mg per day.

 You can take Cetirizine regularly to keep your symptoms at bay, especially in spring and summer when the pollen count is high.
 However, it’s important to always follow your doctor’s instructions or check the label for information on how much Cetirizine you should take.